Golem-Base/python-sdk/README.md

 The `main` function demonstrates how to create, extend, and query entities:

-- Creates a client object that connects to the GolemBase network (e.g., Kaolin testnet) using `rpc` and `ws` URLs, and your private key.
+- Creates a client object that connects to the GolemDB network (e.g., Kaolin testnet) using `rpc` and `ws` URLs, and your private key.

 - Subscribes to log events from the network (create, update, delete, extend).